The Song Obasanjo tried to Ban | Latest Nigeria News Today

 I do not claim that our leaders don’t have a role in our current state of poverty amidst inflation, corruption, unemployment, strike and all of the above.
 Nonetheless, the rate at which the media and entertainment sector depict the bad is alarming.
 We give too much credit to our reality and fail to enact our faith or imagination.

 A call to good is more necessary.
-Different approaches, but they the same goal of addressing the social problems we encounter.
+Different approaches, but they have the same goal of addressing the social problems